paezha/University-AI-Panel/README.md

 before we even consider the possibility of AIs being deliberately “poisoned”.
-As backlash against a data rush that is perceived as exploitative and abusive grows, new tools are being developed to generate data that are manipulated in ways, too subtle for the changes to be detectable by a human, but deleterious to the training process of a GenAI (Salman et al. 2023).
+As backlash against a data rush that is perceived as exploitative and abusive grows, new tools are being developed to generate data that are manipulated in ways that are too subtle to be detectable by a human, but that are deleterious to the training process of a GenAI (Salman et al. 2023).
 One such tool is Shan et al. (2024)’s *Nightshade*, an algorithm that works to corrupt prompts used in text-to-image generation, and that notably bleeds through to poison related concepts.
 Another tool is Xu et al. (2024)’s *Shadowcast*, an